kghandour/Ollama-SwiftUI/README.md

 **This app requires Ollama to be installed and online to function.** Install Ollama: https://ollama.ai

+## State of Ollama-SwiftUI: Call to contributions!
+It has been a wonderful journey.
+However, sadly, I have been too busy to maintain or add features to this project.
+I fear as I use MacOS less in the future, my time spent on developing features will decrease as well.
+This is a call to contributions!
+If anyone would love to contribute some code or changes, I would definitely review and offer support where I can.
+Thanks to everyone who supported Ollama-SwiftUI all this time!

+You can read more about this in the announcements here: https://github.com/kghandour/Ollama-SwiftUI/discussions/49

 ## Table of Content
 1. [Introduction](#introduction)
 2. [Changelog](CHANGELOG.md)